alwell/a-survey-of-paramattha-dhammas/different_aspects_of_the_four_paramattha_dhammas.md

 the group of the first five disciples of the Buddha.
 The venerable Sāriputta was so impressed by the venerable Assaji’s comportment that he followed him, asking him who his preceptor was and what his preceptor was teaching.
-The venerable Assaji answered:[81](#ftn81)
+The venerable Assaji answered:[^81]

 “Ye dhammā hetuppabhavā tesaṃ hetuṃ Tathāgato āha, tesañ ca yo nirodho, evaṃvādī Mahāsamaṇo ti.”

 This means:

-“Those things [dhammas] which proceed from a cause, of these the Truth-finder has told the cause.
+“Those things (dhammas) which proceed from a cause, of these the Truth-finder has told the cause.
 And that which is their stopping – the great recluse has such a doctrine.”